seanbaxter/circle/README.md

   octagon,
 };
 ```
-The enumerators `shape`, `square` and `octagon` can only be accessed through the `shapes_t` nested name.
+The enumerators `circle`, `square` and `octagon` can only be accessed through the `shapes_t` nested name.
 As long as there is a class, typedef or even class template or alias template in the declarative region with the same name as the enumerator, the `@(@enum_name(enum_t, i))` trick will map the enumerator name to the type name.

 [**dispatch.cxx**](examples/dispatch/dispatch.cxx) [(output)](examples/dispatch/output.txt)
 ```cpp